canimus/cuallee/README.md

 ### MySQL

-All the checks are not available for `MySQL` at the moment.
+Not all checks are currently available for `MySQL`.
-List of unavailable checks:
+Unavailable checks include:
 - `is_daily`
 - `has_entrop`
 - `has_max_by`